SLAM-Former: Putting SLAM into One Transformer: Experiments

-\paragraph{7-scenes Reconstruction.} The dense reconstruction results on 7-Scenes are shown in~\cref{tab:7scenes_recon}.
+The reconstruction results on 7-Scenes are shown in~\cref{tab:7scenes_recon}.
 Our method exhibits a significant gap compared to other dense SLAM state-of-the-art methods.
-In terms of reconstruction quality, our method achieves the highest reconstruction accuracy of $0.017$m, while the others are all above $0.05$m.
-In terms of completeness and chamfer distance, our method achieves $0.037$m and $0.027$m, respectively, still outperforming all baselines by around $50\%$.
+In terms of reconstruction quality, our method achieves the highest accuracy of $0.017$m, while the other methods have an error that is about $47\%$ higher than ours.
+In terms of completeness and chamfer distance, our method achieves $0.037$m and $0.027$m, respectively, still outperforming all baselines by around $30\%$.

 This consistently superior performance across all major reconstruction metrics is also demonstrated in our reconstruction demo~\cref{fig:pdf_scaled}.
 As shown in the first two rows (office and pumpkin), the baselines exhibit mismatched surfaces between frames within the red-windowed regions.
 In contrast, our SLAM-Former's reconstruction consistently shows coherent and accurate structure.